Using CMDB Data Analyzer to investigate CMDB data issues

 - Password - A valid password

-The fields in CMDB Data Analyzer are enabled.
-Now you can perform various data analysis operations.
-You must click Change to configure a different AR server.
+The fields in CMDB Data Analyzer are enabled and you can perform various data analysis operations.

 The Select Classes window is displayed.